FeastFramework/framework/docs/sessions.md

 1. `session.name` - The name of the session.
 Defaults to `Feast_Session`.
 2. `session.timeout` - The time in seconds for the session.
 Defaults to 0 (when browser closes).
+3. `session.strictIp` - boolean value.
+If set to true, then the session will be destroyed and a redirect issued to the same URL as requested if the IP does not match.

 ## Retrieving the session